Young people have the right to make decisions about their health. This includes decisions about relationships and sex.

 There are a lot of ways that you can show someone that you care.
 This can be kissing, touching, or having sex.

 There are lots of different kinds of sex that people can have.
-Sex can involve genitals (penis and vagina), the anus, fingers, and mouths.
+Sex can involve genitals (penis and vagina), the anus, fingers, and the mouth.

 It's up to you to decide what type of kissing, touching or sex you are ready for.